 WindReader you can add it easily with ballistics data from any of the manufacturers or from other on line sources.
-Now you can try different calibres and loads to see how they feel and, more importantly,
+Now you can try different calibres and velocities to see how they feel and, more importantly,

 how they perform in various ranges of conditions.

 Control over the shooting process is all in your hands with WindReader.

 Almost all functions and displays in WindReader can be switched on or off.

 Functions such as display of MOA of shots, bullet drop can be included and displayed or turned off or on.
 You can have black or white inner rings.

 The target can be zoomed in or out at will.

 Many of the helpful functions are very useful in the early stages of building your skills but don’t represent reality and represent aids that are not

 available on a real competition shooting range.
 Thus, as your skills improve you have the ability to turn these aids off to more represent real competition conditions.